apakian/AshodsLib/README.md

 # AshodsLib
-A high powered windows framework for developing applications in C
+A high powered windows framework for developing applications in C, hoping to be a replacement for Boost